mweagle/Sparta/content/docs/intro_example/index.md

 type = "doc"
 +++

-Sparta is a framework for developing and deploying **Go** based AWS Lambda functions.
+Sparta is a framework for developing and deploying **Go** based AWS Lambda-backed microservices.
 To help understand what that means we'll begin with a "Hello World" lambda function and eventually deploy that to AWS.
 Note that we're not going to handle all error cases to keep the example code to a minimum.

 <div class="panel panel-warning">
 <div class="panel-heading">Pricing</div>
  <div class="panel-body">
    Please be aware that running Lambda functions may incur <a href="https://aws.amazon.com/lambda/pricing">costs</a>.
 Be sure to decommission Sparta stacks after you are finished using them (via the <code>delete</code> command line option) to avoid unwanted charges.
+It's likely that you'll be well under the free tier, but secondary AWS resources provisioned during development (eg, Kinesis streams) are not pay-per-invocation.
  </div>
 </div>